 |Average||574 ms||1200 ms||1135 ms||327 ms|

 Although every server in the comparison was created with the same system configuration, some major differences in capabilities are immediately observable.
 As the available memory on the servers was the same, the benefit here comes down to the CPU and disk performance.

 The average response time comparison above shows how higher average latency results with the whole test taking longer to complete.
 The difference between the highest and lowest points in the path display the response time deviation.
 It is especially visible on the slower cloud servers running the same Magento configuration.

-The number of concurrent virtual users in the above graph demonstrates hosts capacity to serve customer requests.
+The number of concurrent virtual users in the above graph demonstrates the hosts capacity to serve simultaneous customer requests.
 The lower the peak in the graph, the faster the server was able to reply resulting in a shorter total run time for the benchmark.